tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 services is HTTP-level fronting, which we discuss in (#httpfronting).

 This document does not present the design of a solution, but provides guidelines for evaluating proposed solutions.
+(The review of HTTP-level solutionsin (#httpfronting) is not an endorsement of these solutions.)
 The need for related work on the encryption of the Application Layer Protocol Negotiation (ALPN) parameters of TLS is discussed in (#hiding-alpn).